Oakland Unified School District: History

 A 1915 Board of Education guide to Oakland schools included 46 schools, many of which are still open today.
 They include Allendale, Claremont, Cleveland, Dewey, Elmhurst, Emerson, Franklin, Frick, Fruitvale, Lincoln, Manzanita, McClymonds, Melrose, Peralta, Piedmont, Prescott, Sequoia, Santa Fe, Fremont High, Oakland High, and Oakland Tech.
 High school departments included English, History, Foreign Languages, Mathematics, Science, Commercial, Home Economics, Physical Training, Shop and Drawing.

 Oakland's first teachers' union, the Oakland Federation of Teachers, was first organized on May 3, 1943, as the Alameda County Federation of Teachers, Local 771 of the American Federation of Teachers (AFT) to "improve the educational facilities for the children of the nation and to improve the working conditions of the teachers in the public schools."

-Oakland's first African American Superintendent was Dr. Marcus Foster, who was also the first black man to head a major U.S. school district.
-Born in Athens, Georgia, Dr. Foster arrived in Oakland in 1970, “already a celebrated and proven educator”.
-Dr. Foster viewed the three Rs and critical thinking as the building blocks of education.
+Oakland's first African American Superintendent was Marcus Foster, who was also the first black man to head a major U.S. school district.
+Born in Athens, Georgia, Dr. Foster arrived in Oakland in 1970, "already a celebrated and proven educator".
+Foster viewed the three Rs and critical thinking as the building blocks of education.
 He also emphasized the need for art programs, team sports, and school activities that reflected the life circumstances of the students.
-In the short time he was in Oakland, Dr. Foster created a climate that gave life to a number of firsts: the Arts Magnet School, Far West School, Street Academy, Montera Film Festival (now the National Educational Film Festival), and the Oakland Education Institute (now the Marcus Foster Education Institute).
-Dr. Foster was murdered by the Symbionese Liberation Army in November, 1973.
+In the short time he was in Oakland, Foster created a climate that gave life to a number of firsts: the Arts Magnet School, Far West School, Street Academy, Montera Film Festival (now the National Educational Film Festival), and the Oakland Education Institute (now the Marcus Foster Education Institute).
+Foster was murdered by the Symbionese Liberation Army in November, 1973.

+Between 2014 and 2015, OUSD participated in a pilot experiment with Friends of the Earth to reduce its food-related greenhouse gas emissions by cutting the amount of meat and dairy sourced for its lunch program by 30%.
+Friends of the Earth reported that the experiment reduced OUSD's emissions per meal by 14% and water use by 6%.

+In August 2024, OUSD, in partnership with transportation startup company Zum, introduced the first all-electric school bus fleet in the United States.